cyclic-software/docs/docs/concepts/env_vars.md

 ## Reserved Environment Variables

-Cyclic apps run on AWS and have pre-configured AWS credentials for access to the built-in S3 Storage and DynamoDB Database.
+Cyclic apps run on AWS and have pre-configured AWS credentials for access to the built-in S3 storage and DynamoDB database.

-For this Cyclic reserves the following environment variables:
+For this, Cyclic reserves the following environment variables:
 ```
 AWS_REGION
 AWS_ACCESS_KEY_ID